 Well, one reason could be that it's inbuilt.

 Ephesians 2:10.
 For we are his workmanship, created in Christ Jesus unto good works, Which God hath before ordained that WE should walk in them.

 Also, western countries are built on Judeo-Christian values (Love God and love your neighbour), which means we grow up with those principles.
 They are in our communities, families and governments—for instance, Boy Scouts and Girl Guides, school or church biscuit bakes.
 Scouts and Guides had a fantastic outreach called Bob-a-Job Week.
 It is now simply "Job Week".
-It was initially set up to do a good turn for people.
-A 'Bob' wasn't a bloke's name but the colloquial term for a Shilling, the former equivalence of 10 cents.
-Kids would go door-to-door in two's and ask the people if they had any jobs.
+They initially set up to do good turns for people.
+A 'Bob' wasn't a bloke's name but the colloquial term for a Shilling, the former equivalence of a 10-cent piece.
+Kids would go door-to-door in two's and ask the people if they had any jobs they needed doing.
 Their payment would be a 'Bob.'

 Acts 20:35 shows us an odd return on our investment, as the Apostle Paul states, I have shewed you all things, how that so labouring ye ought to support the weak, and to remember the words of the Lord Jesus, how he said, It is more blessed to give than to receive.

 Studies at Baylor University showed an increase in many personal aspects of the volunteer when they freely offered their time and skills.
-And this is where the rubber hits the road—where the volunteer benefits as well as the recipient or client.
+And this is where the rubber hits the road—where the volunteer benefits and the recipient or client.
 God set up a marvellous circle of life when He gave us the two great commandments to love God and love our neighbour.

 The more congregants work with persons different from themselves on the variables of race, income, education, personal habits, disabilities, religious beliefs, sexual orientation, and political beliefs, the more likely they are to score higher on measures of faith.